ArtskydJ/NXC_Source/README.md

 ●Acronyms allowed.

-●Symbols (not including the prefix) are not allowed.
+●Symbols (not including the prefix) are frowned on.